nebtex/old-omniql/V1Alpha/Application.md

 ```

 - reverseHost is the unique global  identifier of the application
-- after an application is created, no other application  can take the same reverse host name
+- after an application is created, no other application  can take the same reverse host name, the older app should be delete first
 - delete an application is a danger operation *user should double check* also receive  a  warning about the component that will suffer with this change
 - application names can change at any time